ABCD-ReproNim/exercises/project_month_prep/downloadMRI.md

 ***

 15. Let's specify our filtering critera.
-Choose 5 subject GUIDs (you can choose 5 random GUIDs from your work on the ABCD 3.0 Release), only the `baselineYear1Arm1` session, and scan types of `MPROC-T1` and `MPROC-rsfMRI`.
+Choose 5 subject GUIDs (you can choose 5 random GUIDs from any previous work with ABCD Data), only the `baselineYear1Arm1` session, and scan types of `MPROC-T1` and `MPROC-rsfMRI`.

 ```python
 subjs = [ ] # enter 5 GUIDs.